TomCordemans/LABS/docs/README.md

 ![Success](./assets/VOIP.png)

-This home page contains an overview of my lab exercises.
+This home page contains some additional lab exercises.

 Feel free to use them.